-We are a pioneering diagnostic technology company.
+Insight Molecular Diagnostics Inc., or iMDx, is a pioneering diagnostics technology company.
 Our mission is to democratize access to novel molecular diagnostic testing to improve patient outcomes.

 We do this primarily by developing molecular diagnostic test kits that empower our customers to run their own tests to participate in the patient-care value chain, which is counter-positioned with the central laboratory model.
 Our decentralized approach also puts testing in the hands of researchers to enable more studies, which inspires innovation, which we believe, can improve standards of care while also creating demand for more testing.
 We develop tests that measure both established biomarkers as well as pioneer the adoption of new and more effective biomarkers.